arcxp-ce-support/Fusion-Training-User-Stories/README.md

 - Inside `Apester` also add a new folder called `children` and add 4 files to this folder: apester-view.jsx, apester-edit.jsx apester-search.jsx and apester.scss

-- Under components/output-types create a new file called powerups.jsx
+- Under components/output-types create a new file called powerup.jsx

 - Create a folder at the root level for all the util functions: util/powerups/index.js